arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="fontawesome ban icons.png" title="fontawesome ban icons" alt="fontawesome ban icons">}}

-## Adding text to fontawesome icons in Angular
+## Adding text to Font Awesome icons in Angular

 To add text to the icon we can use `fa-layers-text` selector inside `fa-layer` as shown below